 Lectures are used to impart key concepts and knowledge.
 These lectures are supported by online materials on QMPlus, including lecture / practical slides, links to relevant resources and further reading.
 Extensive hands-on practical sessions cement the knowledge from the lectures and allow students to become proficient and confident in the use of bioinformatics tools introduced in the lectures.
-Individual support from teaching staff is available throughout these practical sessions.
-Practical coursework assignments are designed to allow students to further hone their skill through private study, with the completed coursework being assessed and detailed individual feedback returned to each student.
-Separate online Q&A sessions will take place to allow students (including DL) to ask questions, raise concerns, and receive answers / feedbacks, as well as take part in interactive activities.
-These sessions will be live but recordings will also be available on QMplus.
-Q&A forum will also be available to students to post messages throughout modules and the course.
+Individual support from teaching staff is available throughout online Q&A sessions for DL students, e. g., in breakout rooms.
+Practical coursework assignments are designed to allow students to further hone their skill through private study, with the completed coursework being assessed and detailed individual feedback returned to each student using QMplus.

 During the course, seminars will be organised from active researchers in the fields of cancer genomics and data science within and outside BCI to inform students of cutting-edge science using various omic technologies and computational skills, to better prepare them for employment in academia and industry.
+Asynchronous seminar videos will be available to DL students, and students can post their questions in the Q&A DL forum.

 Finally, the substantial individual thesis project (75 credits) will offer students the opportunity to select the area(s) they wish to research further, consolidate key transferable skills such as collaboration and improve their own technical and independent research skills.
+Same as for the on-site students, DL students will undertake regular one-to-one online meetings with supervisors for project updates.